NoNO-42 Trial in Acute Ischemic Stroke Patients Selected for Thrombolysis With or Without Endovascular Thrombectomy

 Because AIS is a medical emergency, the trial is designed to enable the administration of standard-of-care treatments in order to save the life of the person concerned, restore good health and alleviate suffering.

-Randomized participants will be given a single, 2.6 mg/kg 20-minute intravenous dose of NoNO-42 or placebo (placebo comprising normal saline infusion only) with a target start time of less than 10 minutes from randomization.
+• the investigational group, a single, 2.6 mg/kg (up to a maximum of 300 mg) 20-minute intravenous dose of NoNO-42, with a target start time of less than 10 minutes from randomization or

 Connect with a study center